 We conclude that BASE reduces the number of non-beneficial speculative tasks significantly without sacrificing run time.
-Because a fewer number of speculative tasks are launched, the saved resources can be allocated to regular tasks to speed up their execution.
-It also indicates that the estimation of execution time is approximately accurate so that BASE rarely removes the runs of beneficial speculative tasks.
+Because a fewer number of speculative tasks are launched, the saved resources can be allocated to regular tasks for better efficiency.
+It also implies that the estimation of run time is approximately accurate so that BASE rarely removes the runs of beneficial speculative tasks.